S3-working-group/s3-practical-guide/docs/all.md

 A circle:

 -   may be permanent or temporary
--   may be <dfn data-info="Self-Organization: Any activity or process through which people organize work.
+-   may be <a href="#" class="tooltip" title="Self-Organization: Any activity or process through which people organize work.
 Self-organization happens within the constraints of a domain, but without the direct influence of  external agents.
-In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organizing</dfn>
+In any organization or team, self-organization co-exists with external influence (e.g. external objections or governance decisions that affect the domain).">self-organizing</a>
--   is responsible for its own development and its body of <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn>
+-   is responsible for its own development and its body of <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>

 -   **semi-autonomous:**
-    -   A circle's members act within the constraints of their <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>.
+    -   A circle's members act within the constraints of their <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>.
-    -   Each circle can create <dfn data-info="Value: The importance, worth or usefulness of something in relation to a driver.
-Also &quot;a principle of some significance that guides behavior&quot; (mostly used as plural, &quot;values&quot;, or &quot;organizational values&quot;).">value</dfn> autonomously.
+    -   Each circle can create <a href="#" class="tooltip" title="Value: The importance, worth or usefulness of something in relation to a driver.
+Also &quot;a principle of some significance that guides behavior&quot; (mostly used as plural, &quot;values&quot;, or &quot;organizational values&quot;).">value</a> autonomously.
 -   **self-governing:**
     -   A circle's members continuously decide together what to do to account for their domain, and set constraints on how and when things will be done.
 -  **equivalence of circle members:**
-    -   All members of a circle are equally accountable for <dfn data-info="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</dfn> of the circle's domain.
+    -   All members of a circle are equally accountable for <a href="#" class="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> of the circle's domain.

 ![All members of a circle are equally accountable for governance of the circle's domain](img/circle/circle.png)